QXJ6YW4/SimpleImager/README.md

 The command to execute the script is as follows:
 ```
-D-Acquisition.bat <Drive letter where the image is to be collected>
+D-Acquisition.bat <"Drive letter where the image is to be collected">
 ```

 Example